AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Windmill Tower.md

 #### Walkthrough

 1. **The Whispering Tomes:**
-	- The second level of this tower is an exte library.
+	- The second level of this tower is an extensive library.
 As the party explores the library, they encounter a series of floating books that seem to be trying to communicate with them.
 These spectral tomes contain fragments of knowledge about the tower's history and the curse that plagues it.
 The players must decipher the cryptic messages hidden within the whispers of the books to learn more about their quest.
-	- If the party is successful they will gain knowledge
+	- If the party is successful in deciphering the riddle they will gain knowledge on the history of the tower.
+	- If the party is not able to decipher the riddle hidden within the books an elemenal guardian based on the party will come out and attack the party

 3. **Elemental Librarians:** Elemental librarians roam the library, seeking to protect its secrets.
 The librarians manifest as elemental figures with no attire, and they don't take kindly to intruders.
 The party can choose to avoid them or engage in combat.
 Defeating the librarians may yield valuable clues or items.
 	- [[earth elemental]] or [[air elemental]]